Nfx1z/Cloud-Documentation/README.md

 # Google Cloud Deployment Guide

-This repository contains a guide on how to deploy an app or website to Google Cloud.
+This repository contains a guide on how to deploy an app or website with Google Cloud.

 ## Table of Contents